Mutual fund

 A mutual fund is an investment fund that pools money from many investors to purchase securities.
-The term is typically used in the United States, Canada, and India, while similar structures across the globe include the SICAV in Europe ('investment company with variable capital'), and the open-ended investment company (OEIC) in the UK.
+The term is typically used in the United States, Canada, and India.
+In Europe, UCITS funds, primarily registered in Luxembourg and Ireland, are considered mutual funds, while similar structures include the SICAV and the open-ended investment company (OEIC) in the UK.

+While exchange-traded funds are generally more popular with investors due to their tradability, lower fees, and tax advantages, mutual funds are popular in the U.S. among sponsors of 401(k) plans since open-end funds are priced only at the end of the trading day and fractional shares are easily purchased, making it easy for direct investment from payroll.

-Mutual funds are often classified by their principal investments: money market funds, bond or fixed income funds, stock or equity funds, or hybrid funds.
+Mutual funds are often classified by their principal investments: stock fund, bond fund, money market fund, or hybrid fund.
 Funds may also be categorized as index funds, which are passively managed funds that track the performance of an index, such as a stock market index or bond market index, or actively managed funds, which seek to outperform stock market indices but generally charge higher fees.
+The types of securities in which a particular fund may invest in are set forth in the fund's prospectus, a legal document that describes the fund's investment objective, investment approach and permitted investments.
+The investment objective describes the type of income that the fund seeks.

-The primary structures of mutual funds are open-end funds, closed-end funds, and unit investment trusts.
+The primary structures of mutual funds are open-end funds, whereby shares are purchased and sold directly from the issuers at the net asset value, and less commonly, closed-end funds, which are sold on securities exchanges and for which no more shares can be created.

-Over long durations, passively managed funds consistently outperform actively managed funds.

-Open-end funds are purchased from or sold to the issuer at the net asset value of each share as of the close of the trading day in which the order was placed, as long as the order was placed within a specified period before the close of trading.
-They can be traded directly with the issuer.

 Mutual funds have advantages and disadvantages compared to direct investing in individual securities.
-The advantages of mutual funds include economies of scale, diversification, liquidity, and professional management.
-As with other types of investment, investing in mutual funds involves various fees and expenses.
+The advantages of mutual funds include economies of scale, diversification, market liquidity, and professional investment management.

-Mutual funds are regulated by governmental bodies and are required to publish information including performance, comparisons of performance to benchmarks, fees charged, and securities held.
+A mutual fund is technically a mutual organization.
+It is organized by a management company, which does not own the fund but receives a management fee.
+Mutual funds are regulated by governmental bodies and are subject to securities laws.
+Fund managers are required to publish information including performance, comparisons of performance to benchmarks, fees charged, and securities held.
 A single mutual fund may have several share classes, for which larger investors pay lower fees.

-Hedge funds and exchange-traded funds are not typically referred to as mutual funds, and each is targeted at different investors, with hedge funds being available only to high-net-worth individuals.